 Looking to pay for your new boiler monthly?
 Refer to our boiler on finance guide for more info.

-Learn all about having a new combi installed in our guide to combi boiler installation.
+Learn all about having a new combi installed in our guide to combi boiler installation and find out what type of boiler you have here.

 A heat-only or regular boiler has three main components – the boiler itself, a separate hot water storage cylinder and a cold water storage tank.